kavehsaket/micro-batching-lib/README.md

 - **JavaScript:** Written in plain JavaScript, so it can be used in any Node.js project.
 - **Tested:** Includes comprehensive tests to ensure reliability.
 - **Intelligent Batch Processing:** Processes single jobs immediately and respects batch intervals for multiple jobs.
+- **Logging:** Integrate with any logging system to log important events and states.
+- **External Handler:** Process jobs outside of the batching system for exceptional cases.

 ### Batch Processing Behaviour